-BILL ANALYSIS: Senate Bill 412 would create a new statutory process for used motor vehicles dealers to dispose of vehicles donated to charitable organizations without a title.
-If the dealer, whose primary business is the sale of salvage vehicles on behalf of insurers and charitable organizations, takes possession of a vehicle currently titled in the State but the title is not provided, the following provisions would apply:
+BILL ANALYSIS: Section 1 of this act creates a new statutory process for used motor vehicle dealers to dispose of vehicles donated to charitable organizations without a title.
+If the dealer, whose primary business is the sale of salvage vehicles on behalf of insurers and charitable organizations, takes possession of a vehicle currently titled in the State from a qualified charitable organization but the title is not provided, the following provisions apply:

 - The dealer must send notice to the last registered owner and any lienholders that the vehicle has been donated, providing any owner or lienholder who objects to the donation 30 days to provide proof of ownership and reclaim the vehicle. - If the owner or lienholder receives notice and fails to object, any claim to the vehicle is abandoned, the title is deemed transferred to the charitable organization, and the lien is deemed extinguished.
-The dealer or charitable organization may then apply for a duplicate title with transfer. - Upon receipt of the application for duplicate title with transfer and supporting documentation, the Division is required to issue a title to the donated vehicle in the name of the charitable organization, free and clear of liens, to the dealer. - If notice to the owner or lienholder is not received or is returned undeliverable, the dealer may file a special proceeding to obtain an order allowing the vehicle to be sold. - If the donated vehicle is not currently titled in the State, does not appear in the Division's records, or the owner and lienholders are not reasonably ascertainable, the dealer may bring a civil action for authorization to sell the vehicle as salvage on behalf of the charitable organization.
+The dealer or charitable organization may then apply for a duplicate title with transfer. - Upon receipt of the application for duplicate title with transfer and supporting documentation, the Division is required to issue a title to the donated vehicle in the name of the charitable organization, free and clear of liens, to the dealer. - If notice to the owner or lienholder is not received or is returned undeliverable, the dealer may file a special proceeding to obtain an order allowing the vehicle to be sold.